audioscavenger/nginx-server-config/README.md

 __global/server__ - configurations within the `server` block.
 The `defaults.conf` file should be included on the majority of sites, which contains sensible defaults for caching, file exclusions and security.
 Additional `.conf` files can be included as needed on a per-site basis.

+__locations__ - configurations for individual locations (used under server definitions).

 __sites-available__ - configurations for individual sites (virtual hosts).

 __sites-enabled__ - symlinks to configurations within the `sites-available` directory.
 Only sites which have been symlinked are loaded.

+__upstreams__ - upstreams, currently only for php-pool.
+One can imagine CGI and other stuff to be added here one day.

 ### Recommended Site Structure